 1.4.2.
 Economic growth

-In order to analyse the economic growth of the Issuer, we must take the evolution of the added value as a whole into account, i.e., the Walloon Gross Domestic Product.
-We present the annual change from 2009 to 2021.
+In order to analyse the economic growth of the Issuer, we must take the evolution of the added value into account, i.e., the Walloon Gross Domestic Product.
+We present the annual change from 2010 to 2022.